Cynosure-null/bs-archive/README.md

-# FOSSil
+# Bloody Stupid Archive
 ---
 (if someone can add more of those badge things that would be nice)
 ![https://img.shields.io/matrix/null:kde.org](matrix://#null:kde.org)

 ## About
-FOSSil automatically uses GET requests to download and compress websites.
+Bloody Stupid Archive automatically uses GET requests to download and compress websites.

 ### Directories used:
+Note: FOSSil is an old name

 `~/.config/fossil/config.toml`: This is the configuration file, the only way to control Fossil.
 It is discussed more in the config section.